Seasons in Thailand 2026

 The Off Path Thailand 10-day route — from misty Chiang Dao to Bangkok’s canals and onward to Koh Kood’s tranquil shores.

 Want to wake to mountain mist, sip coffee beside quiet temples, and dine on freshly grilled seafood with your feet in the sand — all in one seamless journey?
-This exclusive 10-day Off Path Thailand route brings together three of the country’s most authentic regions: the serene northern valleys of Chiang Dao, the river-life rhythm of Bangkok, and the tranquil island shores of Koh Kood.
+This exclusive 10-day Off Path Thailand sample route brings together three of the country’s most authentic regions: the serene northern valleys of Chiang Dao, the river-life rhythm of Bangkok, and the tranquil island shores of Koh Kood.
 Every transfer, meal, and stay is arranged privately — the way true travel should feel.

 Days 1–3: Chiang Dao – Mountains That Breathe